Chatterino/chatterino2/docs/wip-plugins.md

 If you prefer, you may use [TypescriptToLua](https://typescripttolua.github.io) to typecheck your plugins.
 There is a `chatterino.d.ts` file describing the API in this directory.
-However this has several drawbacks like harder debugging at runtime.
+However, this has several drawbacks like harder debugging at runtime.

 ## API